Buzzberg Cup Live

 Alphabet will be removed from the Russell 1000 Value Index, meaning value-focused ETFs must sell GOOGL shares.
 Index rebalancing creates forced selling pressure from passive funds, often leading to short-term price dislocations.
 Sell into the expected selling wave before the final reconstitution on June 29.
 The market may have already priced in the change; short squeeze if buyers step in; actual net flows could be offset by growth index additions.

-Showing 9 of 9 picks · sorted by mentions
+Showing 15 of 17 calls · sorted by mentions